 You May Be Entitled to Lost Wages, Getting Your Old Job Back, Punitive Damages, and Attorney Fees

 If you have been the victim of disability discrimination, you may be entitled to back pay and front pay damages, reinstatement to your job, emotional distress compensation, treble damages under the Minnesota Human Rights Act, punitive damages under the Americans with Disabilities Act, and your attorney fees and costs.

-Contact Our Minnesota Disability Discrimination Lawyer Today
+Contact Our Minnesota and Wisconsin Disability Discrimination Lawyers Today

 You must act quickly when it comes to filing a claim for disability discrimination.
 There are tough statutes of limitation that will bar you from filing your claim if you wait too long.
 Call Madia Law today to discuss your case.
 All consultations are free.